1962–63 AEK Athens F.C. season: Overview

-The start of the league showed that the scenario of the previous seasons would be repeated with AEK and Panathniakos fighting for the title and Olympiacos waiting to take advantage of their possible missteps by chasing and this his first title in the established first national division.
-The excessive certainty of the "greens" for a new Championship conquest was so such that led them not to strengthen the already existing team by transfer, considering it too complete.
-The big three engaged in a battle winning and losing points and after AEK prevailed over Olympiacos at Karaiskakis Stadium by 1–3 on the 13th matchday, they found themselves at the top together with 33 points.
-However, on February, the defeat at the same stadium by Ethnikos, removed the yellow-blacks from the top and filled them with pessimism.
-AEK responded with a counterattack, starting with a streak of 8 consecutive victories from the 19th matchday to the 26th matchday and combined with the draw of Panathinaikos in the same matchday, they found themselves at the top of the table.
-The following matchday against Panathinaikos at home in an inconclusive match despite AEK's laziness, they lost by 0–2 and the greens were the undisputed favorite for their fourth consecutive title.
-After the end of the three final matches AEK and Panathinaikos were tied at the top with 77 points each.
-The regulation of the championship stipulated a play-off match between the two and in the event of a tie declared the team with the best goal ration in the regular season as the champion.
+The start of the league showed that the scenario of the previous seasons would be repeated with AEK and Panathinaikos fighting for the title, while Olympiacos would be waiting to take advantage of any possible missteps.
+The certainty of the "greens" for the conquest of the Championship was to such an extent that they did not proceed with any additions to their roster, as considering it complete.
+The three contenders engaged in a title-race that was close, until AEK prevailed over Olympiacos at Karaiskakis Stadium by 1–3 on the 13th matchday and moved to the top of the table with 33 points.
+However, in February, the defeat at the same stadium by Ethnikos Piraeus, removed the yellow-blacks from the top of the table.
+AEK responded with a streak of eight consecutive victories from the 19th matchday to the 26th matchday and combined with the draw by Panathinaikos in the same matchday, they again reached the top of the table.
+The following matchday against Panathinaikos at home in an inconclusive match despite an underwhelming performance by AEK, they lost by 0–2 and the "greens" emerged as the favorite for their fourth consecutive title.
+After the end of the three final matches of the league AEK and Panathinaikos finished tied at the top with 77 points each.
+The regulation of the championship stipulated a play-off match between the two clubs and in the event of a tie declared the team with the best goal ratio in the regular season as the champion.